 Nearly 40 years ago, Lawrence Tech’s third president, Wayne H. Buell, described Lawrence Tech as “a private university serving public purposes.”
 Lawrence Tech has a strong tradition of service to the professions, the region, and to diverse populations.
 The University’s presence is marked not only by contributions to a highly-skilled workforce, but also by its impact on neighborhoods, young people, cultural centers, teachers, and businesses.
-For over 70 years, Lawrence Tech has offered high quality, accessible opportunities for social and economic mobility.
+For more than 70 years, Lawrence Tech has offered high quality, accessible opportunities for social and economic mobility.

 The College of Architecture and Design's Detroit Studio, located in the New Center area, serves the community and provides architecture students with opportunities in community-based architectural, urban design and community development projects.